justinwagg/raspi-light-client/README.md

 # Raspi-light-client

 A connected LED light.
-Works in unison with Raspi-light-server, a Flask app interface.
+It works in unison with Raspi-light-server running flask to control the user lighting experience.

 ## Getting Started
 From scratch, you'll need a new formatted SD card, a raspberry pi with internet connectivity, and a little creativity.

-### From Scratch
+### Flash SD Card
 1. Format new Raspian SD card
 Following [raspberrypi.org's documentation]( https://www.raspberrypi.org/documentation/installation/installing-images/mac.md) will be helpful in the next step.
 [Download](https://www.raspberrypi.org/downloads/raspbian/) the Raspian image and move to your SD card.
 From the terminal, having found your SD card mount point: